chipmc/GPS-Tracker/README.md

-# TinyGPS++
+# Simple Site Survey Tool

-TinyGPS++ library for www.particle.io devices such as the Photon and Electron.
+This tool provides a simple way to measure the signal strength and associate each reading with a GPS coordinate.